IAPMESuisse

 The Rise of AI Assistants in Software Development

 With the advent of artificial intelligence technologies, businesses of all sizes, including Swiss SMEs, can now transform their approach to software development.
 AI assistants, such as GitHub Copilot or Tabnine, are designed to expedite the coding process by providing automatic suggestions and real-time code corrections.
-These tools enable developers to focus more on the creative and strategic aspects of their projects.
+These tools enable developers to focus more on the creative and strategic aspects of their projects, rather than spending hours on boilerplate code or debugging routine errors.

 Benefits for Swiss SMEs